Rafaela-scc/ace-tennis-club/README.md

-# Country Club Ace 🎾🌅
+# Tennis Club Ace 🎾🌅

 ## 🎯 Overview
-**Country Club Ace** is a frontend project for a fictional tennis club.
+**Tennis Club Ace** is a frontend project for a fictional tennis club.
 It presents the club's activities, available programs, membership benefits, and pricing plans.

 ## 🛠️ Tech Stack & Implementation
 * **Figma:** Initial UI/UX wireframing and prototyping.